 - Even dates and Zam Zam will be sufficient for you.

-A guide to surviving the crowds on Friday and the Odd Nights: Avoid the rush hours, which will include the time right before or after prayer.
-Find a nice place to pray well before hand.
+06-A guide to surviving the crowds on Friday and the Odd Nights: Avoid the rush hours, which will include the time right before or after prayer.
+Find a nice place to pray beforehand.

-Perform the Tawaf in the morning.
+07-Must to-do’s when you are there: Perform the Tawaf in the morning.
 You will see some of the most beautiful sights in the world.
 Though most people think the best time is the night time, however, the early morning is the best place.
-It is truly a sight to be seen.
-Try it and you will be recommending it to everyone.
+Recommended: What is the best time to perform Umrah during Ramadan?

 You should understand what is actually being recited during the Tahajjud and Taraweeh every day.
 This is exactly where your translation of the Holy Quran and the prayers or Dua.